A Guide to Visiting Phuket Elephant Sanctuary in Thailand

 Phuket Elephant Sanctuary – An Elephant Rescue Park

-The sanctuary is located in Paklok on the island of Phuket.
+Phuket Elephant Sanctuary is located in Paklok on the island of Phuket.

 However, when you book a tour the company will provide you with transportation into the park.
 They will arrange to have a driver pick you up regardless of where you are staying on the island!